andremann/SKG-IF/docs/source/persons.rst

 Agent
 ------
-:Description: The name of an agent (e.g., a collactive name or a legal entity) that authored the product.
+:Description: The name of an agent (e.g., a collactive name or a legal entity).
 :Type: String
 :Use: Optional (0..1)